How to Explore Magnetic Island in One Day?

 It was operated by the Australian Coast Artillery Units from 1943 until the end of the Pacific War in 1945.
 Today, the Fort Complex is listed on the Queensland Heritage Register.

-The 360 degree views from the very top of the fortifications are absolutely breathtaking and fully justify the ascent!
+The 360-degree views from the summit of the fortifications are breathtaking and fully justify the ascent!

 10-day Queensland itinerary